 How to Implement:

 - Include Company Culture Information: Incorporate language that reflects your company culture.
-If your organization values flexibility or innovation, make sure to mention that.
+Ensure that your organizational values of flexibility and innovation are clearly stated in your job postings.

 2. Use an Applicant Tracking System (ATS)